h0peRL/Bookkeeper_Docs/docs/project/documentation.md

 So we won't have to create our entire REST API from scratch, we decided to use a framework that is part of the dotnet ecosystem.
 We will be using an [ASP.NET Core Web API](https://dotnet.microsoft.com/en-us/apps/aspnet/apis) te get things going.

+Another reason for our choice was the compatibility and easy integration with the Entity Framework

 ### Testing REST Endpoints

 ### Handling SQL Transaction Errors